MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 ### Install git

-1. If you want to close the `WebView2Samples` repo, and if git isn't not already installed, [Download git](https://git-scm.com/downloads) and install it.  git will be used during cloning the `WebView2Samples` repo from GitHub, below.
+1. If you want to clone the `WebView2Samples` repo, and if git isn't not already installed, [Download git](https://git-scm.com/downloads) and install it.  git will be used during cloning the `WebView2Samples` repo from GitHub, below.

 ### Install Visual Studio

 1. Install [Visual Studio](https://visualstudio.microsoft.com) 2015 or later (such as Visual Studio Professional 2022).

-   Generally, the WebView2 samples require Microsoft **Visual Studio**, not Microsoft **Visual Studio Code**, to run them in debug mode.
+   The WebView2 samples are designed for Microsoft **Visual Studio**, not Microsoft **Visual Studio Code**.

    If you are installing Visual Studio 2022, you can accept the defaults for now; you can click **Install**, and decline installing the Workloads at this time.